rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The last part is essentially your writing operation to a data source.
-In this case, you have only updated the sample data, but it it would most likey be a database in practical use.
+In this case, you have only updated the sample data, but it would most likey be a database in practical use.
 Next, implement the mutation for deleting messages:

 {{< highlight javascript "hl_lines=13" >}}
 const schema = gql`